strdr4605/tum-web-lab2/README.md

+<p align='center' > Visit the <a href="https://cristianbrinza.github.io/tum-web-lab2/" >cristianbrinza.github.io/tum-web-lab2/</a> website.</p>

-# Lab 2 - Landing page
+# Lab 2+3 - Landing page

-## Lab work 2, TUM-FAF 212 Cristian Brinza  Spring 2024 Web Programing
+## Lab work 2+3, TUM-FAF 212 Cristian Brinza  Spring 2024 Web Programing
 Web Programming Laboratory Project: Front-End Landing Page

 Welcome to the Web Programming Laboratory project series!
-This repository contains the code for the first task of the semester, which focuses on creating a front-end landing page using HTML and CSS.
+This repository contains the code for the first task of the semester, which focuses on creating a front-end landing page using HTML, CSS and JS.

 ## Overview